9seconds/isitbullshit/README.rst

 Tuple validation
 ----------------

-Tuple validation is pretty easy to understand if you consider it as a OR condition.
-We define several validators and value has to match at least one.
+Tuple validation is pretty easy to understand if you consider it as an OR condition.
+We define several validators and and the value has to match at least one of them.
 So

 .. code-block:: python